MartinChavez/LINQ/README.md

             /* Lambda expression */
             // It is an in-line(defined in the extension method parameter) anonymous function

-            // programmingLanguage: represents the parameter, in other words, represents each programming language as the sequence is iterated
+            // programmingLanguage: represents the parameter.
+In other words, it represents each programming language as the sequence is iterated
             // => : represents the Lambda operator, it separates the parameters from the expression itself
             // programmingLanguage.Name == "C#": represents the body of the function
-            // when the condition is met, the Lamda fuction returns 'true' and 'First()' returns the object var csharp = programmingLanguages.First(programmingLanguage => programmingLanguage.Name == "C#");
+            // when the condition is met, the Lambda fuction returns 'true' and 'First()' returns the object var csharp = programmingLanguages.First(programmingLanguage => programmingLanguage.Name == "C#");

             Assert.IsNotNull(csharp);